15 Must Have Supplies for Creating Dynamic Art Projects with Kids

 I use Elmer’s Glue All hands down.
 Any other, especially the school glue, is really watery and does not work great in the art room.
 I have a bottle for every student and gallon refills.
 I also use a few bottles of Aleene’s Tacky Glue.

 Yes, there are so many bad erasers for sale out there!
 Don’t buy them.
 My favorite brand, that I have been using for years, is Magic Rub.
-They last FOOOOORRREEVVVVEEERRRR!
-I teach a lot of kiddos and 2 to 3 boxes are perfect for a year.
+I teach a lot of kiddos and 4 to 5 boxes are perfect for a year.

 12. Colored Sticks – Pencils

 Crayola has some incredible pencils that never need sharpening.
 These are called Color Sticks, the colors are vibrant and are beautiful when blended together.
-These are expensive up front but they last for years.
+These are a bit more expensive up front but they last for years.
 At least 7 years!!!
 No wasted wood to sharpen.

 13. Crayola Construction Paper Crayons